 These are a whole bunch of paragraphs, I know, to be dedicating to just the jumpoff point, but Labney alone is worth visiting, even if one doesn’t intend to cross Mt.
 Tapulao.
 Time also passed so slowly.
 We’d take an hour’s nap that felt like three hours, or a three-hour nap that felt like a whole night’s sleep.
 We’d sit talking for what felt like the whole afternoon, only to find that just thirty minutes had passed.
 It was unsettling, but maybe it was because there was no signal at all — absolutely offline, we were simply in the valley, body and soul.

 The First Mountain Range • Saturday, April 13

 At 1:00 AM, Mang Arturo arrived.
 We’d been expecting a guy called Arjay, but during the afternoon in Labney, Mang Arturo had introduced himself as Arjay’s father, and our guide instead.
 He said he’d helped open up the trail back in 2005 and had lost count of how many times he’d traversed Tapulao.
 He’s turning 60 this year, and his strength and endurance really put all of us 20-somethings to shame.

 After a quick breakfast of scrambled eggs, we left Labney at 2:30AM.

 The first leg of the traverse involves 10 river crossings.
 It’s basically only one river — the Camiling River — but it meanders.
 We had to cross where it was shallow in order to get to the foot of Mt.
 Kinaulaman, our first summit.

-At the ninth river crossing we saw a few abandoned huts.
+At the ninth river crossing, we saw a few empty huts.
 Mang Arturo said these were the huts of ginger gatherers, ginger being one of Labney’s main products.

 A slow start